MatthewStanciu/music-timer/README.md

 Because it's fun.
 And nobody has done it before.
 And not needing to set up a custom Express server unlocks some of Next.js' best features, which there is currently no way to do if you need to handle OAuth authentication.

 ## Isn't it objectively easier to set up an Express server for this?
-Probably.
-[Here's an example](https://github.com/tmb/seethemusic/blob/master/server.js) of how easy it is with an Express server.
-But I believe that with a little bit of code cleanup, this can be a serious alternative for people who don't want an Express server that's still easy to understand and implement.
+[Probably.](https://github.com/tmb/seethemusic/blob/master/server.js) But I believe that with a little bit of code cleanup, this can be a serious alternative for people who don't want an Express server that's still easy to understand and implement.

 ## "A little bit" of code cleanup?
 Are you aware that you're using 3 different HTTP request libraries to handle data?
 Yes.
 This project is a hack, and it's currently horrendous.
 I'm trying to get it to work in production before I fix the glaring issues with it.
 Leave me alone